halfprice06/lexmagic/README.md

-# Legal Beagle
+# Atticus

-Legal Beagle is a chatbot that can search a vector embeddings database with embeddings of the Louisiana Civil Code (and other sources of law) to answer legal questions for the user.
+Atticus is a legal answering service that grounds its answers in legal statutes and case law using vector embeddings such that its responses are more reliable than a typical AI chatbot.

+Atticus is a work in progress and likely has many bugs.
+Its answers are not to be trusted nor do they qualify as legal advice.
+Always consult a licensed attorney for professinoal legal advice.

 ## Getting Started